-I’m going to call myself a rising muralist because I only have a few murals under my belt.
+I’m going to call myself a inspiring muralist because I only have a few murals under my belt.
 Although it feels very natural to me after years of creating faux finishes and painting aesthetically.

 Growing up seeing friends work, I’ve always had a good day dream about creating murals.
 Back then, it always seemed too big and out of my reach.
 Excuses… (snarking at myself) lack of ability, lack of space and materials, and mostly a lack of confidence.